 These rules hold true not only for the City of New York and New York City Transit Authority, but for all municipal entities inside and outside of the City of New York, as well as Towns and Villages in the surrounding counties of Nassau, Suffolk, and Westchester.

-Speak with an Attorney Right Away to Prevent Missing the Statute of Limitations Deadline
+Speak with an New York Injury Attorney Right Away to Prevent Missing the Statute of Limitations Deadline

 If the three-year statute of limitations has run and you file your personal injury lawsuit, the other side, or defendant, will file a “motion to dismiss.”
 A motion to dismiss is filed when either party believes that the opposing party’s claim is legally invalid.